Inflation and Leptogenesis in a $U(1)$-enhanced supersymmetric model: Leptogenesis

 \section{Leptogenesis}

 Let us discuss on how the matter-antimatter asymmetry of the universe could be realized in the context of the present model.
 In order to account for a successful leptogenesis, we introduce the AD mechanism for baryogenesis\,\cite{Affleck:1984fy} and its subsequent leptonic version so-called AD leptogenesis\,\cite{Murayama:1993em}.
-In the global SUSY limit, {\it i.e.} $M_P\rightarrow\infty$, as well as in the energy scale where $A_4\times U(1)_X$ is broken, some combinations of scalar fields do not enter the potential, composing flat directions of the scalar potential.
+In the global SUSY limit, {\it i.e.} $M_P\rightarrow\infty$, as well as in the energy scale where $A_4\times U(1)_X$ is broken (see Ref.\,\cite{Ahn:2016hbn}), some combinations of scalar fields do not enter the potential, composing flat directions of the scalar potential.
 So, taking the flat directions $H_u=L_i=\zeta_i/\sqrt{2}$ (a generation index $i=1,2,3$), then the AD flat directions for leptogenesis\,\cite{Murayama:1993em} are $\zeta_i=(2\widetilde{L_i}H_u)^{1/2}$ where $\widetilde{L_i}$ are scalar components of the chiral multiplets $L_i$ of $SU(2)_L$-doublet leptons.
-After integrating out the heavy Majorana neutrinos, $N_R$, the relevant superpotential (\ref{lagrangian2}) induces the effective operator at low energies
+After integrating out the heavy Majorana neutrinos, $N_R$, the effective operator is induced at low energies

-where $(\hat{M}_{\nu\nu})_i=(U^T_{\rm PMNS}M_{\nu\nu}U_{\rm PMNS})_{ii}\simeq\delta_i$ in Eq.\,(\ref{sesa}).
+where $(\hat{M}_{\nu\nu})_i=(U^T_{\rm PMNS}M_{\nu\nu}U_{\rm PMNS})_{ii}\simeq\delta_i$ in Eq.\,(\ref{m_split0}).
 Recalling that the $3\times3$ mixing matrix $U_L=U_{\rm PMNS}$ diagonalizing the mass matrix $M_{\nu\nu}=-m^T_D\,M^{-1}_R\,m_D$ participates in the charged weak interaction, the active neutrino mixing angles $(\theta_{12}, \theta_{13}, \theta_{23}, \delta_{CP})$ and the pseudo-Dirac mass splittings $\delta_k$ responsible for new wavelength oscillations characterized by the $\Delta m^2_k$ could be obtained from the mass matrix $M_{\nu\nu}$ formed by seesawing.
 Then, from Eqs.\,(\ref{Ynu1}) and (\ref{MR1}) we obtain the $\mu-\tau$ powered mass matrix as in Refs.\,\cite{Ahn:2012cg,Ahn:2014gva}

 where

 In the limit $y^\nu_1=y^\nu_2=y^\nu_3$ ($y_{2}, y_{3}\rightarrow1$), the mass matrix\,(\ref{mass matrix}) gives the tri-bimaximal mixing (TBM) angles\,\cite{Harrison:2002er} and their corresponding mass eigenvalues $|\delta_k|$: